 Health & Wellness Information

-You are required to submit your Health and Wellness Information in your MySA account.
+You will submit Health and Wellness Information in your MySA account.
 This is confidential information and does not affect your admission into a program.

 Sharing this information is designed to: